dtechspace/ml-exlab/README.md

 ## Warnings and Flaws

-Hyperopt performs each run independently, even when the models and data would be the same, and the only variation is in, say, the threshold.
+- Hyperopt performs each run independently, even when the models and data would be the same, and the only variation is in, say, the threshold.
 This theoretically harms performance, so a future, rather difficult refactoring might be worth the effort, depending on the use cases.

-When using feature bagging, only the last model is persisted and logged.
+- When using feature bagging, only the last model is persisted and logged.

-The autoencoder's loss is not configurable at the moment, so it will train to optimize mean squared error, even when the anomalousness metric is not Euclidean distance.
+- The autoencoder's loss is not configurable at the moment, so it will train to optimize mean squared error, even when the anomalousness metric is not Euclidean distance.

-The cosine metric and the hashing feature reduction options are currently not implemented.
+- The cosine metric and the hashing feature reduction options are currently not implemented.
 Standard scaling gives lots of NaN entries in the dataset we are currently using.

-The `lab.py` and the `detection.py` files currently contain a large overlap in code, which makes future edits very difficult since they would have to be implemented twice (violating the Don't Repeat Yourself principle).
+- The `lab.py` and the `detection.py` files currently contain a large overlap in code, which makes future edits very difficult since they would have to be implemented twice (violating the Don't Repeat Yourself principle).

+- The gui currently cannot produce config files with hyperopt spaces.

+- The within the analyze function, the box measure is customizable with different weightings.
+But that customization is not available to the user from the config file.

 ## Logging and Persisting